ConfigurationAsCode/ConfigurationAsCode.github.io/40-NewApproach.rst

 - Move everything to the cloud (AWS for now)
 - Consolidate tools zoo
 - Identify common workflow patterns
-	- only those will get official support
+- Only common patterns will get official support

 :class: slide